andriystr/Monapy/README.md

 Monapy
 ===

-Python Library to build declarative tools.
+Python Library for build declarative tools.
 ---

 ### Binder - simple monad implementation.
 Binder is binding functions to chain.
-The result of the previous function is passed to the next function as positional argument.
+The result of the previous function is passed to a next function as positional argument.
 Right arrows bind functions into the chain.
 Left arrows set positional argument for last function in chain.
 ##### Examples: